 Q1.
 What do baby seagulls eat and what should I feed them?

 Baby seagulls are fed by their parents, both mother and father.
 The parents will regurgitate food for them or place down scraps and the type of food highly depends on what the parents have caught.
 Gulls eat a large variety of foods, they can catch fish and will also scavenge if necessary.
+If you find yourself in a situation where you need to provide food, tinned sardines, tuna etc are all acceptable choices.

 Q2.
 Can seagull babies eat dog food or cat food?